d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

         losses = [loss(lenet(X_shard, device_W), y_shard)
                   for X_shard, y_shard, device_W in zip(
                       X_shards, y_shards, device_params)]
-    for l in losses:  # Back Propagation is performed separately on each GPU l.backward()
+    for l in losses:  # Backpropagation is performed separately on each GPU l.backward()
     # Sum all gradients from each GPU and broadcast them to all GPUs
     for i in range(len(device_params[0])):